Skip to main content Accessibility information

 An image of a woman working on an allotment outside on the campus of Plymouth Marjon University.
 She is spreading a bag of farmyard manure into a vegetable bed, tending to plants.
 She has muddy wellington boots on, a blue puffer jacket, and a striped woollen hat with a pom pom on top.

-Marjon University has a campus allotment located behind our student village houses.
+We have a campus allotment located behind the Student Village.
 The plan is to re-launch this so that it gets more use.
 This can be done by the creation of a student society group that manages the allotment.
-Students and staff can grow fruit, vegetables and herbs and then learn a good recipe to cook with these items.
+Students and staff can grow fruit, vegetables and herbs, and then learn a good recipe to cook with these items.

-The practice of using the allotment also acts as a way to socialise with others or could be a break in a staff member's working day to get some fresh air and move their body.
-Whatever the activity, getting staff and students outdoors will benefit their mental health and well-being.
+Using the allotment also acts as a way to socialise with others or could be a break in a staff member's working day to get some fresh air and move their body.
+Whatever the activity, getting staff and students outdoors will benefit their mental health and wellbeing.

 Wildflower Meadow

 We recognise the importance of creating rich biodiverse habitats for pollinators to thrive in.
-We are creating a wildflower meadow in the centre of Marjon.
-Using native plants, this space will be a colourful, fragrant environment to encourage nature and spark conversations about the importance of climate-resilient urban ecosystems.
+We have created a wildflower meadow in the Marjon quad.
+Using native plants, this space will is a colourful, fragrant environment to encourage nature and spark conversations about the importance of climate-resilient urban ecosystems.

 Get Involved